thegulshankumar/business-card/README.md

 ## 📄 License

-This project is open-source under the [MIT License](LICENSE).
-Feel free to fork it, adapt it, and make it your own.
+This project is released under the GNU Public License.
+You are welcome to fork, modify, and adapt it as needed.

 ---